Last updated: Jan, 2021

 Incomprehensible contrivances that stretch the imagination to extremes of large and small: Infinities.
 Yes, to some degree they are unreal, being of no breadth because they are unable to reach a conclusion.
 But by the same token, such vagueness offers us freedom from borders, boundaries, ceilings, endings and much more.
 With infinities there are no limits... or so the illusion begs us to believe.

-To put it bluntly, we create infinities.
+To put it bluntly, we create infinities, they do not exist.
 They are born out of the consequence of having to take measurements in order to make sense of our lives.
 As the last chapter explained, points impede progress; nothing can move towards, through or away from such identified markers.
 Numerical points we impose on space, like, minutes, kilometers or degrees would do the same damage.
 Only, they don't really exist; so neither do infinities.

 Infinities know this.
-It's why they appear in the first place, then struggle to reconcile with a point in time or space that shouldn't really be there.
+It is why they appear in the first place, then glee to reconcile with a point in time or space that shouldn't really be there.

-A brief list of points we might consider could look like this: the beginning or end of time; the edge of space; the present moment; a stationary point in the universe; your back door; a car on the highway.
+For example, a brief list of points might look something like this: The beginning or end of time; the edge of space; the present moment; a stationary point in the universe; your back door; a car on the highway.
 Yup, infinity will approach them all, fractioning up the space left and recurring until the cows come home.
 Or it will multiply away from them, seemingly forever.

-Existence is a strange animal.
-All of time and space exists all at once, but we can't see it all.
-We need to place yardsticks in the ground in order to visualize the space between things -- and moments, too.
-Time suddenly appears like the separation of oily water when a drop of detergent hits the surface.
-It's all largely due to infinities and their habit of identifying erroneous points.
+Existence is a strange beast.
+All of time exists all at once (the Block Universe model), but we can't see it all.
+We need to place yardsticks in the ground in order to visualize the space between things – with our minds.
+The present moment suddenly appears, like the release of tension when a drop of detergent hits the surface of oily water.
+Indeed, perception's struggles are largely due to infinities and their habit of identifying erroneous points.

-Actual infinities don't occur in linear time and space, only in cyclical or spherical models where there are no ends and no points extrapolated within.
+Actual infinities only occur in linear time and space, in cyclical or spherical models where there are no ends and no points extrapolated within, infinities are nowhere to be seen.
 The reason?
 Because we put something out there in empty space and time for infinity to fixate on.
 It's called, nothing!
 Nada, naught, zip.
 Whereas, inside a solid, cyclical universe, time and space can circuit in perpetuity.
 (See previous chapter).

-Quantum physics with its Uncertainty Principle and Relativity with its inertial Frames of Reference, both depict a universe where the extrapolation of real points in time and space are not allowed, as we are all in motion.
-But such concepts are not just the realm of mathematical equations, they affect our senses, too, in how we perceive the passage of time (a topic Einstein and Carl Jung discussed at length together at the beginning of the 20th Century).
+Quantum physics with its Uncertainty Principle and Relativity with its inertial Frames of Reference, both propose a universe where the extrapolation of real points in time and space are not allowed, as we are all in motion.
+But such idealism is not just the realm of mathematical equations, it affects our senses, too, in how we perceive the passage of time (a topic Einstein and Carl Jung discussed at length together at the beginning of the 20th Century).

 As we wander across the Kalahari salt pans, we see only the horizon in front of us.
 We look around and back and we are presented with the same vision.
 In our 360 degree panorama nothing exists, not a tree, not even a blade of grass.
 We stand in the middle of this flat and bleached landscape and decide, rationally, that we are a certain size; in fact, we make an assumption that we are somewhere in the middle of time and space: Some things are bigger than us and some are smaller; some things are in front of us and some behind; some things have happened and some things are going to happen.

 Over recent centuries the Universe has been explained to us as being huge, and not just a few miles up there emblazoned with little pin holes.
 So too, we have been obliged to understand that infinitesimally small objects are spinning around inside atoms.
-Thus confirming that we still remain in the middle of things, and we are comfortable with that notion.
+Logically, we reach out in all directions from our central position, it's what we do, and unsurprisingly find ourselves in the middle of things, and we are comfortable with that notion.

 Indeed, our position in the Kalahari Desert suddenly begins to make sense.
 It's because of infinities that our predicament is assured.

-The ambiguity of 'not knowing' allows us to pass effortlessly through our perceived existence, moving us consciously in both time and space, through a Block Universe where all of time already exists.
+The ambiguity of 'knowing but not' allows us to pass effortlessly through our perceived existence, moving us consciously in both time and space, through a Block Universe where all of time already exists.
 Only if we really don't know where we truly are or anything about our relative nature, are we capable of movement.
 We take a step forwards and feel progress, even though in reality we have gone nowhere.

 If we knew how far away from our horizons we were, a fixed determination would set in.
 Ironically, we are aware because we don't know where we are.

-In the last chapter it was explained how consciousness is achieved by our brain registering sequential moments through a solid, immobile panorama of time.
+In the last chapter it was explained how awareness of time's flow is achieved by our brain registering sequential moments through a solid, immobile panorama of time.
 Here, The Kalahari Effect gives us the wherewithal to experience that paradoxical flow of time where none actually occurs.
 In essence: virtual reality.

 The standard model for any active progression that does not go on forever, is a cycle.
 It then appears to go on forever, it satisfies the conundrum, while justifying the laws it exhibits.
 Water flows down river, it reaches the ocean where it evaporates and clouds then return the water in the form of rain to the mountains.